jaserino/jaserino/README.md

-### Hi there 👋 I'm Jared, a Software Developer who loves to build interactive web apps using React.
+### Hi there 👋 I'm Jared, a Software Developer who loves to build interactive web apps using TypeScript.

 🔭 I’m currently working on - Solar -- A study/workspace application aimed to boost your workspace efficiency.

-🌱 I’m currently learning - React Native and TypeScript
+🌱 I’m currently learning - TypeScript and React

 Shoot over an email if you are interested in collaborating on something!